DOI-ONRR/blog-nrrd/src/pages/agile-methodology/index.md

 Additionally, the team has long-term planning meetings:

- - Roadmapping- One meeting every 6 weeks to discuss the upcoming goals
+ - Roadmapping - One meeting every 6 weeks to discuss the upcoming goals

- - Backlog Grooming- One meeting a month to review any remaining issues, determine how they should be prioritized, figure estimates (a number that represents complexity and time), and assign them to team members
+ - Backlog Grooming - One meeting a month to review any remaining issues, determine how they should be prioritized, figure estimates (a number that represents complexity and time), and assign them to team members

- - Ad-hoc- One to two day meetings to discuss and plan the aspects of large upcoming initiatives
+ - Ad-hoc - One to two day meetings to discuss and plan the aspects of large upcoming initiatives

 ![Longer term planning](./longertermplanning.png)